For men, few things are more devastating than recognizing the first signs of hair loss.

 Here are the steps for controlling each of the imbalances.

-The thyroid is a big part of hair health.
+The thyroid is a big part of healthy hair.
 See the before-and-after pics below of the individuals that improved their thyroid the natural way.
 Aside from healthier hair, notice that most of them are also slimmer and just more vibrant in health and spirit.

 As you may notice, all of the photos are of women.
 This shows that factors like poor thyroid health and excess cortisol levels do not discriminate across genders.